 Now that we've covered the main points, there are a few additional things to keep in mind when buying a used golf cart.
 NEVER buy a cart that is not running - you simply won't be able to properly test all functions and may be throwing your money away.
 ALWAYS make sure the cart comes with a charger.
 BE WARY of buying from a private owner - they can lie, you can get stuck with a big headache, and there is nothing you can do about it after the fact.
 Watch for signs of water damage - many golf carts have been flooded here in SWFL and that means nothing but bad news.

 When you buy a second hand golf cart, you let someone else take the biggest knock on depreciation.
 Used golf carts are always cheaper and can save you money.
 But remember, the saying stands true.
 If it is too good to be true, it probably is.
-Even if you choose not to purchase from us at CartsMD, keep in mind that we offer a Golf Cart Inspection service that is only $75.
+Even if you choose not to purchase from us at CartsMD, keep in mind that we offer a Golf Cart Inspection service for $95.
 Our technician will come to any location to inspect and test all functions of the cart to ensure that you're not buying a "lemon" and will advise you on any parts that will need to be repaired or replaced in the near future so you can better determine the true value of the cart.

 Now that you are armed with this knowledge you are on your way to finding your dream cart at the best price possible.
 It just may be sitting in our showroom right now, so save yourself some time and aggravation and stop by 10650 Metro Pkwy #100, Fort Myers, FL 33966 for the best priced golf carts in SWFL.